Volunteer Safety Protocol – 04/05/2022

 As part of the Saint Francis Center’s (SFC) COVID-19 Response Plan, services are open to guests with restricted hours, 7am-5pm.

-Any volunteer experiencing symptoms prior to arrival will be asked to stay home.
+Any volunteer experiencing COVID-19 symptoms (cough, shortness of breath/difficulty breathing, fever, chills, muscle pain, sore throat, and new loss of taste and smell) prior to arrival will be asked to stay home.
 Further, any individual who becomes sick during the day will be sent home immediately.

 If a volunteer has knowingly been in physical contact with an individual who has tested positive for COVID-19, they will be asked to not return to SFC for at least 10 days since being exposed.

 If a guest has tested positive for COVID-19, they are not allowed into the facility.
 In order to return, the guest must bring official documentation indicating they have been cleared.